hanhy06/embellish_chat/docs/README.md

 Source Code on GitHub: [https://github.com/hanhy06/better-chat](https://github.com/hanhy06/better-chat)

 If you plan to use this mod on a large-scale server, I would appreciate it if you could let me know!
 This is not a requirement, but I’m curious how and where my work is used.

----

-🚀 Roadmap & Future Plans
-Here are some of the exciting features currently in development or planned for future releases:
-* New Commands & UI:
-  * Introduction of /inbox and /betterchat setting commands.
-  * These features are planned to utilize the new dialog functionality coming in Minecraft 1.21.6.
-Consequently, development on this is currently awaiting that game update.
-* In-Chat Image Rendering:
-  * A feature to display images directly within the chat window using a syntax like [IMAGE URL].
-  * This will likely be achieved by rendering the image pixel-by-pixel using a series of JSON text components, similar to [{"text":"■","color":"#RRGGBB"}].